lambda-client-unofficial/lambda-bot-ts/README.txt

-Create a config.js file with a following content in the project directory:
+Create a config.ts file with a following content in the project directory:

     export const capeRepo = {
         owner: '',                    // the owner of the cape repository